A Practical guide on Explainable AI Techniques applied on Biomedical use case applications: XAI techniques for tabular data

 We will focus on the use case presented in subsection \ref{use case shap}.
-As mentioned before, the credit scoring is used to assess the probability that a borrower will not repay his credit.
-These models are used to identify the cases where the loan must be denied.
-In this particular use case, the interest is in advising the customer (i.e., the stakeholder) what to do in order to get the credit.
-We are interested in generating counterfactual examples for the clients with denied loans\footnote{DiCE tutorial available at \url{https://colab.research.google.com/drive/1nUTTTfcCuxsnZmaJpfvLsxRB4FFaORVK?usp=sharing}.
+As mentioned before, Bipolar disorder is a mental health condition that causes extreme mood swings that include emotional highs and lows.
+With the intent of supporting psychiatrists' decision making, we implement a ML model to determine whether a person has or not this disease.
+In order to create a system in which experts can trust, we need to provide explanations about how the model determined a conclusion.

+In this particular use case, there is a particular interest in providing psychiatrists with the criteria that would change the model output (i.e., a change in the diagnosis of bipolar disease)\footnote{DiCE guide available at \url{https://colab.research.google.com/drive/12jw91RouPBc9slFwB2OWRwYB6Ckviiv3?usp=sharing}.
 We implemented DiCE using the framework developed by Mothilal et al. \url{https://github.com/interpretml/DiCE}}.

-In Fig. \ref{fig:CF examples}, we generate 3 counterfactual explanations for a given loan applicant.
-Initially the considered applicant has been denied the loan by the Random Forest \cite{breiman2001random} model.
-The CF examples show which features the applicant should change in order to get the loan approved.
-For example, if the applicant had a job and the amount of the loan was smaller, the loan would have been approved (bottom right point in the Fig.\ref{fig:CF examples}).
+In Table \ref{tab:dice examples}, we generate 2 counterfactual explanations for a given patient.
+The trained model (i.e., Random Forest) predicts a given patient has no bipolar disease.
+CF examples show which features should change in order to be diagnosed with bipolar disease.
+The example in Table \ref{tab:dice examples} shows that if the patient was older, the diagnosis (CF instance 2 in Table \ref{tab:dice examples}) would have been positive (i.e., Bipolar Disease).